kartva/Librarian/docs/faqs.md

 ### Q: Do you collect any data from samples submitted to the web app?

 A: No.

+### Q: Does it matter what read length I used for my sequencing?

+A: Librarian requires at least a 50bp sequencing read to work.
+If you have shorter reads than that then the program will not work.
+It doesn't matter if you have longer reads,  but only the first 50bp of each read will be used for the analysis.

 ### Q: When I try to upload a file to web app, fastq.gz files are greyed out.
 Shouldn't this work?